About

 Making the filling

 The filling couldn’t be easier to make!
 Make this when you’re ready to roll out and shape cinnamon rolls (after the brioche dough has chilled).
+This is the filling I prefer even for these Easter bunny buns, whenever I want to give them an Easter cinnamon roll flair.

 The butter needs to be very soft, or you can even have it melted (but cooled).